Thread Pool Configuration Tuning¶

 - File upload/download tasks.

-2. Queue Types for ThreadPoolExecutor¶
+Queues for ThreadPoolExecutor¶

 Choosing the right work queue is crucial for memory management and task scheduling.
 The queue holds tasks waiting to be executed when all threads are busy.

-- Risk: If too many tasks are submitted, it can lead to memory exhaustion (out-of-memory errors).
+A queue with no size limit, but if too many tasks are submitted, it can lead to memory exhaustion (out-of-memory errors).

-- When to Use: Suitable only if you expect tasks to complete quickly and the queue will not grow indefinitely.
+Suitable only if you expect tasks to complete quickly and the queue will not grow indefinitely.

-- Rejection Policy: If the queue is full, tasks will be rejected or handled based on a rejection policy.
+A queue with a fixed size limit, it prevents unbounded memory usage, and If the queue is full, tasks will be rejected or handled based on a rejection policy.

-- When to Use: Ideal for controlled environments where you want to cap the number of waiting tasks.
+Ideal for controlled environments where you want to cap the number of waiting tasks.

 When the task queue is full and the pool is at its maximum size, the ThreadPoolExecutor